vxj9800/bareMetalRP2040/04_resetHandler/README.md

 ## 4. Job of the `resetHandler`
 It was mentioned in the last tutorial that the `resetHandler` has to perform certain tasks before the `main` function is called.
 The tasks that a `resetHandler` typically performs are as follows,
-1. Copy the initialized global variables, `.data` section, into the `sram`.
+1. Copy the initialized static and/or global variables, `.data` section, into the SRAM.
-2. Zero out the uninitialized variables, `.bss` section, in the `sram`.
+2. Zero out the uninitialized static and/or global variables, `.bss` section, in the SRAM.
 3. Setup all the clocks and PLLs.
 4. Call C/C++ runtime startup code.
 5. Jump to `main`